adamus1red/tripping-octo-adventure/README.md

 tripping-octo-adventure
 =======================

-This is the site for StrathSEDS.
-New layouts and designs are tested here before being deployed on the main site.
+This is the site for ID-10T's.

 It uses [bootstrap](https://github.com/twitter/bootstrap), [jekyll][jk], [ruby][rb], and [liquid](https://github.com/Shopify/liquid/)